40net-cloud/fortigate-aws-autoscale-terraform/README.md

 - Autoscaling in AWS
 - Implementing autoscaling on FortiGate

-When you are familiar with the solution, you can get additional info [Getting Started](../documentation/Getting%20started) There is also workshop available [here](https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop/)
+When you are familiar with the solution, you can get additional info [Getting Started](../documentation/Getting%20started)<br>
+There is also a workshop available [here](https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop/)

 ## Solution Overview